qcastel/dataiku-gitops-blog-article/blog.md

           dataiku_instance_staging_url: ${{ vars.DATAIKU_INSTANCE_STAGING_URL }}
           dataiku_instance_prod_url: ${{ vars.DATAIKU_INSTANCE_PROD_URL }}
           dataiku_project_key: ${{ vars.DATAIKU_PROJECT_KEY }}
+          client_certificate: ${{ secrets.CLIENT_CERTIFICATE }}
           run_tests_only: "true"
 ```

 The `pr.yml` file is triggered when a PR is created.
-It will run the `run_tests` function in `tests.py`, which will create a bundle from the DSS Dev instance, push it to the
-Staging environment, and run the tests.
+It will create a bundle from the DSS Dev instance, push it to the Staging environment, and run the tests.
 You can find more details about the github actions [here](https://github.com/qcastel/dataiku-gitops-github-action).

 To consume the GitHub Action, you will notice that we are passing it a tests script which we will detail in the next section.
 We also define some secrets and variables that
 are used to configure the GitHub Action, those are the different urls and API keys to access the different environments.